Excel Negative Numbers (Table of Contents)

 Step 1: Select all the data from your cells as shown below:

 A new window will pop up named Format Cells.
-Here you can format the cells as well as customize the formatting of the cell as per your requirements.
+Here you can format the cells and customize the cell’s formatting as per your requirements.

-Step 3: By default, the Number tab is something that gets highlighted inside the Format Cells window out of all six tabs.
-If it is not, you need to click on it to select.
+Step 3: By default, the Number tab gets highlighted inside the Format Cells window out of all six tabs.
+You need to click on it to select it if it is not.
 Under the Number tab, select Category: as Number.

 Step 4: Once you click on the Number option, on the right-hand side, under the Format Cells window, you can see a sample of the formatting.
-Reduce the Decimal Places: to zero (0) from 2 and Select the last numbering sample, which has a negative sign with it and text color as red under Negative Numbers.
+Reduce the Decimal Places: to zero (0) from 2 and Select the last numbering sample with a negative sign with it and the text color as red under Negative Numbers.
 Click the OK button once done.

 You can see the negative numbers are colored with text color as red.
 See the screenshot below: